keboliu/SONiC/doc/system-health/system-health-HLD.md

  | FAN data is not available in the DB|FAN data is not available|
  | ASIC data is not available in the DB|ASIC data is not available|

-## 5.2 CLI command to add/remove monitored service and device from ignore list

-As mentioned in previous section, the monitored service and device list can be customizied, to make it more convenient, a cli command provided to manipulate the configuration file.

-Add a new "config system-health-monitor-list" command line to the system

-	admin@sonic# config system-health-monitor-list ?
-	Usage: config system-health-monitor-ignore-list [OPTIONS] COMMAND [ARGS]...

-	  System health monitor command line

-	Options:
-	  -?, -h, --help  Show this message and exit.

-	Commands:
-	  add            Add a service a device to the monitor ignore list remove         Remove a service a device to the monitor ignore list

-this command line will manipulate the configuration file and restart the system monitor service to make the change take effect.
+See open question 2 for adding configuration CLIs.

 ## 6. System health Test plan

 1. Kill some critical service and check the CLI output, the LED color and error shall be as expected.
 2. Simulate PSU/FAN and related sensor failure via mock sysfs and check the CLI output, the LED color and error shall be as expected.
-3. Change the monitor list via cli and check whether the service works as expected; also check whether the result of "show system-health monitor-list" aligned.
+3. Change the monitor list and restart the service, then check whether the service works as expected; also check whether the result of "show system-health monitor-list" aligned.

+## 7. Open questions
+1. How to determine the SONiC system is in boot up stage ?
+2. Is it necessary to add a CLI to manipulate the configuration file?
+Like add/remove service/device from ignore list?